jdconley/argon2themax/README.md

 that yet, though the interfaces are exposed.

 ## Future
-Let me know over on the (issues)[https://github.com/jdconley/argon2themax/issues] if you have any issues!
+Let me know over on the [issues](https://github.com/jdconley/argon2themax/issues) if you have any issues/suggestions!